Community Award Descriptions

 Distinguished Performing Arts Philanthropy

-The Distinguished Arts Philanthropy Stardust Award celebrates the generosity of foundations or individual donors whose significant gifts and financial support allow a non-profit performing arts organization to better serve their mission in our community.
+The Distinguished Arts Philanthropy Stardust Award celebrates the generosity of foundations or individual donors whose significant gifts and financial support allow a nonprofit performing arts organization to better serve their mission in our community.

 Business Champion for the Performing Arts (Large Business)